Skip to main content

 Selection Criteria For Workflow Automation Software

-Core Workflow Automation Software Functionality (25% of final scoring): To be considered for inclusion on my list of the best workflow automation software, the solution had to support the ability to fulfill common use cases.
+Core Workflow Automation Software Functionality (25% of final scoring): To be considered for inclusion on my list of the best workflow automation tools, the solution had to support the ability to fulfill common use cases.
 These encompass:

 • Streamlining repetitive tasks